 An Attack by the Weeping Woman

-When I was about 8 years old, I had just started becoming interested in all things paranormal.
-I was researching La Llorona when all of a sudden I heard a noise, so I decided to check it out.
+When I was about eight years old, I had just started becoming interested in all things paranormal.
+I was researching La Llorona when I suddenly heard a noise, so I decided to check it out.
 Then I heard it again.
-It sounded like it was coming from the bathroom so I walked in and stopped at the sink.
-Then all of a sudden my head was pushed into the sink and the water started to run.
+It sounded like it was coming from the bathroom, so I walked in and stopped at the sink.
+Then suddenly, my head was pushed into the sink, and the water started to run.
 The sink finally filled all the way, and I was trying to breathe.
 Then I couldn’t breathe anymore.
-I thought I was going to die of lack of oxygen.
+I thought I was going to die of a lack of oxygen.
 So I screamed, and my mom came in.
 She pulled my head out after a struggle and hugged me tightly.
 She knew I wouldn’t drown myself, so she started thinking.
 Then she froze, and her face turned white.
 She screamed and almost fainted.
 I asked her what was wrong, and she said with a stutter, “La-La-La Llorona.” – Emily Ortiz

 My Story of La Llorona

-At the age of seven, I was attending the new Pajarito School in the South Valley of Albuquerque, New Mexico.
+At the age of seven, I attended the new Pajarito School in the South Valley of Albuquerque, New Mexico.
 I loved attending the Pajarito School, especially when it was time to play outside in the schoolyard.
 Surrounding the playground was a high fence to keep the children from wandering off.
 Behind the fence was an irrigation ditch that fed an alfalfa field on the other side of the trench.
-In the high, arid lands surrounding Albuquerque, it seemed as if there were ditches everywhere, watering the fields beyond the city.
+In the high, arid lands surrounding Albuquerque, it seemed like ditches were everywhere, watering the fields beyond the city.

 Soon, we met a little boy who was not yet old enough to attend school.
 He would often come and play by the fence and watch as the older children frolicked in the schoolyard.
 But, one day, our play was interrupted by a big commotion near the schoolyard fence.
-As we ran towards the fence, we soon discovered that the little boy had fallen into the irrigation ditch.
+We soon discovered that the little boy had fallen into the irrigation ditch as we ran toward the fence.
 Though one of our teachers pulled the boy from the muddy water and began resuscitation efforts, it was too late.
 That was the first time I had ever experienced the loss of a friend.

-The next day at school, one of the children told me that La Llorona had gotten the boy.
+The next day at school, one of the children told me La Llorona had gotten the boy.
 I could only stand there speechless, having never heard of La Llorona.
 They explained that she was the “ditch lady” that wandered up and down the ditches looking for little kids to “steal” because her own children had drowned in a terrible accident.
-That frightened me because right outside my own back door were two of these muddy trenches.
+That frightened me because two of these muddy trenches were outside my back door.
 On cloudy days we could imagine her ascending from the heavens to take her place along the irrigation ditches.

 Submitted By: By Reverend Elizabeth Kirkwood